-A synonym for SHL is SAL (see section A.146).
+A synonym for SHL is SAL (see section B.4.283).
 NASM will assemble either one to the same code, but NDISASM will always disassemble that code as SHL.

 The number of bits to shift by is given by the second operand.
-Only the bottom 3, 4 or 5 bits (depending on the source operand size) of the shift count are considered by processors above the 8086.
+Only the bottom five bits of the shift count are considered by processors above the 8086.